 McGill University has developed Minimum Standard Requirements, including sustainability criteria, for certain categories of IT products.
 These criteria are applied to all centrally purchased IT equipment.
 You can find these Minimum Standard Requirements on the McGill IT Knowledge Base.

 Procurement Services has met with its main suppliers of lab products to communicate our community’s interest in more sustainable options.
 Supplier catalogues will often highlight their most sustainable options.
-Before purchasing products in this category, remember to apply McGill’s 4-R hierarchy (Rethink-Reduce-Reuse-Recycle).
+Before purchasing products in this category, remember to apply McGill’s 4-R hierarchy (Rethink-Reduce-Reuse-Recycle), and be mindful of single-use plastics.
 You can always count on our support if you can’t find the sustainable options you are looking for.

 You can also buy some office supplies from the McGill Bookstore, where the team is continuously improving and diversifying its offer of sustainable products.